shopsys/shopsys/docs/storefront/unit-tests.md

 ### How to mock different scenarios

+Before showing different mocking scenarios, there are some common known pitfals with mocking which might be a problem for you as well.
+Below is a list with a simple solution:

+-   **If I test function foo and want to mock a function or constant bar from the same module, it will not work as needed** - If this is the case, you should find another way of testing, either by moving one of these files, or by avoiding the mock altogether (for example using IoC and parameters)

 #### 1. Default mock of a function

 This approach is helpful if you want to mock an exported function in a specific way which stays consistent across the file.
 If you want this mock function to return the same value for all your test suites inside this file, this is how you do it.